TechPaula/PC6502/README.md

 ### Things in build & test
-* **FM & SPEECH Board**: Featuring a YM262 and DAC (I have a couple of spares) and an SP0256-AL2 chip, just because, why not?
 * **Dual Slot Apple II board**: A board that hosts Slot0 and Slot1 from an apple II, it only has the 5V rail though